 - Thermal Conductivity of water as the temperature increases goes through a Maximum.

-- When different resistances are in series, the quantity that is constant throughout the length of steady state conduction is heat transfer.
+- When different resistances are in series, the quantity that is constant throughout the length of steady-state conduction is heat transfer.

 - More slope in the steady state temperature profile denotes more thermal resistance.